 2. Make clean-green Parkland in demolished Frame land.
 Expedient "City in a Garden" twaddle, if CCDU bought Frame land was resold for commercial purposes.

 3. Keep some commercial properties in the Frame, like Les Mills Gym, but exterminate CCDU spurned Calendar Girls.
-CCDU boss Isaacs moralized like bishop Matthews down Hereford St way.
+CCDU boss Isaacs moralized like bishop Matthews.

 4. High density housing in Frame land, as CCDU forgot that lots of housing was needed for a thriving CBD.
 (So-called housing CCDU had planned in its Blueprint was an international competition for mixed housing on a small piece of land near Latimer Sq.)

-CCDU misused taxpayers' money to destroy perfectly good bldgs in CCDU's Frame land. like Westende House & Calendar Girls to satisfy anonymous, bullshit bureaucrats.
-The Frame was CCDU's bully playground, no longer a kids' playground, nor parkland.
+CCDU misused taxpayers' money to destroy perfectly good bldgs in CCDU's Frame land, like Westende House & Calendar Girls.
+The Frame was CCDU's bully playground, not yet a kids' playground, nor parkland.

 05.09.13.
 Local govt election boards, Greers Rd